Midtown Atlanta: Economy

 Midtown Atlanta is a commercial district in its own right, containing 22 e6sqft of office space, with 8.2 e6sqft of office space added to the area since 1997, with up to 3.8 e6sqft more planned.
-Furthermore, Midtown is home to many corporate headquarters, such as Equifax, EarthLink, Invesco, and The Coca-Cola Company, as well as other corporations with a sizeable presence such as Norfolk Southern, Wells Fargo, PriceWaterhouseCoopers, and AT&T Inc.
+Furthermore, Midtown is home to many corporate headquarters, such as Equifax, EarthLink, Invesco,The Coca-Cola Company, NCR, and CNN/Warner Bros.
+Discovery, as well as other corporations with a sizeable presence, such as Norfolk Southern, Wells Fargo, PriceWaterhouseCoopers, and AT&T Inc.

 Carter's, Inc. had its headquarters in Midtown but moved to Buckhead in 2013.
 Regional offices for companies such as Google, Arcapita, and Jason's Deli are located in Midtown.
 Major law firms such as King & Spalding and Kilpatrick & Stockton are also located in Midtown.
 In April 2019, the largest Whole Foods Market in the southeastern United States opened in Midtown.

 Midtown is also home to a share of Atlanta's diplomatic missions.
 The Consulate-General of Canada is located at 100 Colony Square Building, as is the Netherlands Foreign Investment Agency.
 The Consulate-General of Switzerland in Atlanta is located in the Two Midtown Plaza building.
 The Taipei Economic and Cultural Office, representing the Republic of China, is located in the Atlantic Center Plaza.
 The Consulate-General of Israel to the Southeast is also located in Midtown.
 From 1995 to 2002, the Consulate-General of Japan in Atlanta was in Colony Square before moving to Buckhead.